 Writing for the Court, Judge McDonald opined, “A driver’s interest in the continued right to drive in Maryland is certainly an important one that can affect the individual’s ability to work and otherwise function in society.
 That interest must be weighed against the public interest to deter drunk driving and to protect the public, not to mention the impaired driver, from the consequences, often fatal, of impaired driving.”

-The criminal defense attorneys of Brassel, Alexander & Rice, LLC have extensive experience defending the Constitutional rights of individuals that have been accused of DWI or DUI.
-If you or someone you know has been charged with a DWI or DUI in Maryland, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The criminal defense attorneys of Brassel Alexander, LLC have extensive experience defending the Constitutional rights of individuals that have been accused of DWI or DUI.
+If you or someone you know has been charged with a DWI or DUI in Maryland, contact the attorneys of Brassel Alexander, LLC today.